John Carnegie, 1st Earl of Northesk

 John Carnegie, 1st Earl of Northesk (c.
 1579 – 8 January 1667), formerly 1st Earl of Ethie from 1647 to 1662, was a Scottish noble who supported the Royalist cause during the Wars of the Three Kingdoms.

 Early life

 Carnegie was born c.
 1579 and lived at Inglismaldie Castle.
 He was the son of David Carnegie of Colluthie and, his second wife, Euphame Wemyss (d.
 1593), daughter of John Wemyss of Wemyss.
-His brother of David Carnegie, 1st Earl of Southesk.
+His brother was David Carnegie, 1st Earl of Southesk.

 His paternal grandparents were Sir Robert Carnegie of Kinnaird and Margaret Guthrie.
 Through his mother, he was a descendant of Henry Sinclair, 4th Lord Sinclair.

 Career

 Carnegie had already been created Earl of Ethie and Lord Lour in 1647 but relinquished those titles in exchange for the 1662 creations.
 It was under the title Earl of Ethie that he was fined £6,000 under Cromwell's Act of Grace.